nictuss/kkr-portfolio-companies/README.md

 ### CI/CD

-In this repository there is a CI pipeline that builds the application, runs unit tests and does semantic versioning to every commit pushed to the main branch.
+In this repository there is a CI/CD pipeline that builds the application, runs unit tests, does semantic versioning and deploys the application whenever a push is done to the main branch.